 Mark Leznik joined the Institute of Resource Information Management in January 2018 as a research associate.
 He holds a M.Sc. degree in Computer Science from Ulm University, which he finished in 2017.
 The title of his Master's thesis was "Luminance Estimation of Colorized Near-Infrared Images", the work was performed at Daimler AG Research & Developement.
-Mark obtained his B.Sc. in Computer Engineering from Ulm University of Applied Science in 2013.
+Mark obtained his B.Sc. in Computer Engineering from Ulm University of Applied Science in 2013, the subject of his Bachelor's thesis was "Low-light Image Quality Optimization of HDR Cameras", the work was performed at Mercedes-Benz Cars Developement.

-The time series analysis part (achieved by using both "classical" statistics and machine learning) includes forecasting, clustering, classification, anomaly detection and quality analysis.
-Hereby, I mainly focus on gathering more understanding into anomalies in time series data, as well as providing a set of tools to allow an obejctive analyis of the underlying time series data in terms of its quality (in regards to predictability).
+The time series analysis part (achieved by using both statistics and applied machine learning) includes forecasting, clustering, classification, anomaly detection and quality metrics of time series data.
+Hereby, I mainly focus on gathering more understanding into anomalies in time series data, as well as providing a set of tools to allow an obejctive analyis of the underlying time series data in terms of its quality (in regards to predictability and general characteristics).

 The synthesis part refers to the artificial generation of time series data, mainly for the purpose of its anonymization.
 Such a mechanism allows for a privacy preserving data publication or exchange for publication or collaboration purposes respectively.